 Driven hunting requires special organization and discipline due to the large number of participants.

-For the hunt, several types of hunting weapons can be used.
-Using metal ammunition, large rifles have various operating modes (Semi-automatic, linear rearming, manual rearming).
-Express rifles are widely used for beat hunting.
-Based on the mechanics of a classic shotgun, they present two barrels either juxtaposed or superimposed, chambered in a hunting caliber such as the 300 Win Mag, the 30R Blaser, the 8x57 or the 30-06 Springfield.
+For the beat, several types of hunting weapons can be used.
+Using metal ammunition, big game rifles have various operating modes (Semi-automatic, linear rearmament, manual rearmament).
+Express rifles are widely used for driven hunting.
+Based on the mechanics of a classic shotgun, they feature two barrels either juxtaposed or stacked, chambered in a hunting caliber such as the 300 Win Mag, the 30R Blaser, the 8x57 or the 30-06 Springfield.

-Finally, it can also be used on the beaten track, special shotgun "Slug" type hunting rifles.
-Identical to a plain rifle, it is distinguished by the size of its ultra compact barrels for increased maneuverability and reactivity, in front of a company of boar.
+Finally, it can also be used on the hunt, special “Slug” type shotguns.
+Identical to a plain rifle, it is distinguished by the size of its ultra-compact barrels for increased maneuverability and responsiveness, in front of a boar company.

-The hunting of waterfowl in the hut is practiced from a fixed installation which can be placed at the edge of a body of water or floating.
+Waterfowl hunting at the hut is practiced from a fixed installation which can be placed at the edge of a body of water or floating.

-The hut (North Picardy) also called “gabion” (Normandy) or the “ton” (southwest), must be perfectly camouflaged so as not to frighten game such as ducks or geese.
+The hut (Northern Picardy) also called "gabion" (Normandy) or the "tonne" (south-west), must be perfectly camouflaged so as not to frighten game such as ducks or geese.

-In order to attract game birds, the hunter uses live or artificial decoys that he has on the body of water.
+In order to attract game birds, the hunter uses live or artificial decoys that he places on the water.
 The duck or the goose which would then fly over the pond, attracted by the calls of its congeners, would come to rest there.
-Hunting on the lookout is practiced at night, due to the more often nocturnal activity of the birds.
+Stealth hunting is practiced at night, due to the more often nocturnal activity of birds.

 A lowland hunting technique particularly practiced in France.

-The hunter accompanied by his pointing dog or game hunter, evolves on diverse and varied hunting territories.
+The hunter, accompanied by his pointer or game retriever, evolves on diverse and varied hunting grounds.
 In addition to a dynamic dimension, hunting in front of either requires knowledge of the game and its environment and requires an approach phase.

 The complicity with his dog and the understanding of his actions, brings a very particular satisfaction in the action of hunting.

-Hunting in front of you is generally practiced with a 12 gauge plain rifle, equipped with 71 cm barrels for better versatility, with sufficient length for range, and a certain compactness, for dynamic and reactive shots. rifle can be semi-automatic, stacked or side by side.
+The hunt in front of you is generally practiced with a 12 gauge plain rifle, equipped with 71 cm barrels for better versatility, with sufficient length for range, and a certain compactness, for dynamic and reactive shots.
+The rifle can be semi-automatic, superimposed or juxtaposed.

-A traditional hunting discipline, "venery" otherwise known as "hunting with hounds" or even "hunting with hounds, horns and shouts" consists in the pursuit of game by means of a pack of hounds led by a huntsman on horseback.
+A traditional hunting discipline, "venery" otherwise known as "hunting" or "hunting with hounds, horns and cries" consists of the pursuit of game by means of a pack of hounds led by a hunter on horseback.

-This 2 millennia old practice requires first of all a preparation called "Making the foot" or "Making the wood".
-Very early in the morning, the presence of animals in the forest is spotted.
-For this, it is used a bloodhound, a dog on a leash with great experience, and from a breed with fine noses with excellent flair.
+This 2 millennia-old practice requires first of all a preparation called “Faire le pied” or “Faire le bois”.
+Very early in the morning, the presence of animals in the forest is tracked.
+For this, he is used a bloodhound, a dog on a leash with great experience, and from a fine-nosed breed with excellent flair.

-Once the presence of game has been detected, and the hunting territory defined, the pack is responsible for flushing out the animal.
+Once the presence of game has been detected, and the hunting territory has been defined, the pack is responsible for flushing out the animal.

 As soon as the game is spotted, the pack proceeds to “attack” and the hunted animal flees, it is time to “throw”.

-It follows the pursuit of the prey, where cunning and power struggle sets in, between the pack and the hunted animal.
+It follows the pursuit of the prey, where then settles cunning and balance of power, between the pack and the hunted animal.

-Three out of four times the prey manages to escape its pursuers, thanks to its natural instincts for cunning.
-He can in particular cross a stream in order to eliminate its smell or sow the dogs, or even put the pack on the trail of its congeners in order to give the change.
+Three times out of four the prey manages to escape its pursuers, thanks to its natural instincts of cunning.
+In particular, he can cross a stream in order to eliminate his smell or lose the dogs, or even put the pack on the trail of his congeners in order to deceive him.

-When the dogs manage to apprehend the game, the moment of the "quarry" takes place.
-The meat of the animal is then given to the pack in order to reward them for the success of the hunt.
+When the dogs manage to apprehend the game, the moment of the “quarantine” takes place.
+The meat of the animal is then given to the pack in order to reward it for the success of the hunt.

-A true purist discipline, it returns to the fundamentals of ancestral hunting, while having ultra modern equipment.
+A true purist discipline, it goes back to the fundamentals of ancestral hunting, while using ultra-modern equipment.

-Practiced in beaten or approach, bow hunting requires a real strategy, a thorough analysis of the tracks and territory, and a total discretion of movement in order to approach the game.
+Practiced in beat or approach, bow hunting requires a real strategy, an in-depth analysis of tracks and territory, and total discretion of movement in order to approach game.

-With much shorter shooting distances than with a firearm, a slower arrow speed compared to a bullet, the balance of power with the animal is equalized.
-The shooter must get as close as possible to the prey, not be detected, take his aim while anticipating the movements of the game.
-In order to maximize the chances of hitting his target, the archer should shoot at an unstressed, or watchful, animal that might react suddenly to impair the accuracy of the arrow.
+With much shorter shooting distances than with a firearm, a lower arrow speed compared to a bullet, the balance of power with the animal is evened out.
+The shooter must get as close as possible to the prey, not be detected, take aim while anticipating the movements of the game.
+In order to maximize the chances of hitting the target, the archer should shoot an unstressed, or watchful, animal that is likely to have a sudden reaction to impair the accuracy of the arrow.

-What are the advantages of bow hunting?
-In addition to the nobility of the discipline, the difficulty to reach its target compared to a rifle hunt, brings great satisfaction to the hunter.
-From a safety point of view, the range of arrows is greatly reduced compared to a bullet.
+What are the benefits of bowhunting?
+In addition to the nobility of the discipline, the difficulty in reaching its target compared to hunting with a rifle, brings great satisfaction to the hunter.
+In terms of security, the range of arrows is greatly reduced compared to a bullet.
 This discipline is practiced in silence especially when the arrow is released, resulting in a stronger cohesion with nature.
-Finally, it is possible to train at home with target shooting to improve its accuracy.
+Finally, it is possible to train at home with target shooting to improve your accuracy.

 Which bow to choose for hunting?
 Two choices are available to the shooter between a traditional bow or a compound bow.
 The recurve bow will require a much longer learning period than the compound.

-In France, in order to practice bow hunting, it is necessary to have a hunting license, and to have followed a "Compulsory Training Day" (JFO) in order to obtain a "Certificate of participation in a training session. bow hunting training ”.
-Strictly regulated, the material used must comply with certain rules regarding the bow or arrowheads which must only be "Hunting" type.
+In France, in order to practice bow hunting, it is necessary to have a hunting license, and to have followed a "Compulsory Training Day" (JFO) in order to obtain a "Certificate of participation in a training session". bowhunting training.
+Strictly regulated, the equipment used must comply with certain rules regarding the bow or the arrowheads which must only be typed "Hunting".